5c077-60rd0n/Automate-the-Boring-Stuff/ATBS-Scripts.md

-# Automate the Boring Stuff Scripts
+# Automate the Boring Stuff Practice Scripts

 ## Chapter 1 The Basics